Mondol007/Natural-Language-Processing-Projects/README.md

 - **Sentiment Analysis**: Analyzed the sentiment of individual and multiple sentences, categorizing them as 'POSITIVE' or 'NEGATIVE' with associated confidence scores.
 - **Zero-Shot Classification**: Classified a given sentence into predefined categories without prior training, indicating the most relevant labels and their confidence scores.
 - **Text Generation**: Generated text based on a given prompt using the text-generation pipeline, providing one or more sequences of text continuation.
-- **Mask Filling**: Predicted and fills in masked words in a sentence using the fill-mask pipeline, returning possible replacements with confidence scores.
+- **Mask Filling**: Predicted and filled in masked words in a sentence using the fill-mask pipeline, returning possible replacements with confidence scores.
 - **Named Entity Recognition (NER)**: Identified and classified named entities (e.g., persons, organizations, locations) in a given sentence, with associated confidence scores.
 - **Question Answering**: Answered questions based on a provided context, returning the answer with its confidence score and character positions.
 - **Text Summarization**: Summarized a longer passage into a concise summary, highlighting the main points.